zixuan96/jekyll-test/README.md

 # Agency Jekyll Theme | [Preview](https://zixuan96.github.io/jekyll-test/)

 This is the [Agency Bootstrap theme](https://startbootstrap.com/themes/agency/) converted to a gem-based Jekyll theme with GitHub Pages support.
-Thanks to @raviriley.
-This version also added a lot of new features that go beyond the original theme's capabilities:
+Thanks to [raviriley](https://github.com/raviriley), we can have new features that go beyond the original theme's capabilities:

 -   GitHub Pages support
 -   contact form functionality powered by [Formspree.io](https://formspree.io)